About

 Kathleen Beisly

-Marketing Communications Chair
+Marketing Communications Chair and Board Secretary

 Board

 Kathleen retired from IBM where she led the North America Industries Digital Marketing Team.
 She is drawn to help those with special needs because of her family connections as well as her experience volunteering for years with the National Multiple Sclerosis Society.
 She lends her business expertise to assist with web site management, communications and digital promotions.
 In her spare time, Kathleen enjoys gardening, yoga, playing golf and spending time with family.
+Kathleen also serves as the Board Secretary and loves doing all she can to help New Hope succeed in our mission to help those with disabilities.

 Neal Bondy